The SOS-UK team drives the organisation's work across campuses, curriculums and communities.

 She issued 800 freedom of information requests across higher and further education, finding out what our education sector is investing in, and what financial interests the fossil fuel industry has in our universities and colleges.
-Her work forms the basis of our campaign to encourage our institutions to pull their money out of fossil fuels, and invest in the clean alternatives.
+Laura's work forms the basis of our campaign to encourage our institutions to move their money out of fossil fuels, and into the just transition to a low-carbon world.

 Laura helps to deliver Green Impact and Student Switch Off to institutions across Scotland, hoping to develop better partnerships between institutions up North encouraging sustainable behaviours amongst students and staff.

 Before working for NUS, Laura graduated from the University of Aberdeen with a degree in Economics and had various positions in energy conservation, project managing various environmental initiatives in the North East of Scotland and even became an officer at her own Students’ Association leading on social responsibility and environmental campaigns.